microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

      return str(results)
    ```

-   Note how we now create actual Python functions that maps to the function names introduced in the `functions` variable.
+   Note how we now create an actual Python function that maps to the function names introduced in the `functions` variable.
 We're also making real external API calls to fetch the data we need.
-In this case we go against the Microsoft Learn API to search for training modules.
+In this case, we go against the Microsoft Learn API to search for training modules.

-  Ok, so we created `functions` variable and corresponding Python functions, how do we tell the LLM how to map these two together so our Python functions are called?
+  Ok, so we created `functions` variables and a corresponding Python function, how do we tell the LLM how to map these two together so our Python function is called?

 1. To see if we need to call a Python function, we need to look into the LLM response and see if `function_call` is part of it and call the pointed out function.
 Here's how you can make the mentioned check below: